 - 1. Additional Background Research conducted currently with fieldwork - 2.
 Intensive (Locational) Archaeological Survey completed in September 2022 - 3.
 Archaeological Monitoring completed concurrent with construction - 4.
 Laboratory Processing and Analysis completed October 2022 - 5.
-Draft Report submitted to MHC for review November 2022 - Final Report addressing MHC review comments submitted February 2023 abstracts), introduction, description and justification of the research design, field testing methods, field results, laboratory procedures and analyses and discussion, conclusions, and recommendations for further work (if any), bibliography, and lists of tables, figures, and photographs.
+Draft Report submitted to MHC for review November 2022 - 6.
+Final Report addressing MHC review comments submitted February 2023 abstracts), introduction, description and justification of the research design, field testing methods, field results, laboratory procedures and analyses and discussion, conclusions, and recommendations for further work (if any), bibliography, and lists of tables, figures, and photographs.
 AECOM will include maps created in GIS depicting the Project location, Project PAPE, and field results.
 All figures and field photographs will be prepared consistent with professional practices and the State Archaeologist's memorandum on cartography and photography (MHC 2014).
 During the evaluation and interpretation of the results of the terrestrial investigation, AECOM will also consider the results of the marine survey, to ensure that any identified archaeological resources, including intact paleosols that may contain significant ancient Native American archaeological resources, are considered in appropriate historical contexts within the cultural history of Massachusetts.
-Recommendations and justifications will be made as to whether additional archaeological investigations are needed based on the data generated from the terrestrial investigation.
+Recommendations and justifications will be made as to whether additional archaeological investigation.